endeavour/casio_sp34_pedals/README.md

 # Casio SP-34 Pedals USB-MIDI Controller

-This project lets you use a Casio SP-34 as a USB midi controller.
+This project lets you use a Casio SP-34 as a USB midi controller by connecting it to an ESP32-S3.
 It also supports continuous pedalling for the sustain pedal (i.e. a full range of values from 0-127, rather than just the typical half-pedalling).

 There is a PCB here to make the connections a bit tidier: https://github.com/endeavour/kicad_projects/tree/main/casio_pedals